Turmeric For Acne – Is It A Myth Or Reality?

 Most doctors today try to address the problems created by the proliferation of P. acnes with the use of topical ointments that effectively kill of these bacteria.
 However, that is never a permanent solution to the problem of acne, as the P. acnes bacteria are naturally occurring and will reappear again as per our biological make up and mechanism.
 Coupled with that, the topical ointments containing ingredients like benzoyl peroxide, and azelaic acid cannot solve the issues of excessive inflammation, sebum production, dead cells and dirt clogging the skin pores.

-Curcumin can rescue the day as it has been revealed in previous that at least in controlled environments curcumin was found to reduce the growth of P. acnes bacteria by up to ninety six percent.
+Curcumin can rescue the day as it has been revealed in previous that at least in controlled environments curcumin was found to reduce the growth7 of P. acnes bacteria by up to ninety six percent.

 Healthy Gut Function

 Where curcumin especially helps us in the fight against acne is in the guts.
-It is a highly potent tool for reducing the action of gut harming pathogens.
+It is a highly potent tool for reducing the action of gut-harming pathogens8.
 Our guts already have colonies of good bacteria that aid digestion and are crucial to maintaining the right and balance ‘environment’ required to keep the intestines healthy.
 The inclusion of pathogens through contaminated water or food can severely harm this balance.
 This then leads to improper digestion and improper absorption of nutrients, which unfortunately causes the immune system to weaken.
 These pathogens and a weak immune system means that the semi – permeable membrane of the intestines malfunctions and inflammatory and otherwise also harmful materials like gluten or foreign bodies are also absorbed.

 All of these problems can collectively become the cause of sickness, excessive inflammation, hormone imbalance and serious health issues.